I forgot to ask the staff on the other side of the glass here, what are your thoughts on the Hulk Hogan-Gawker trial?

 We had the next caller just dropped off, and it was, I was so looking forward to it.

-But it's it's a uh Cruz supporter, right?
+But it's a cruise supporter, right?

-Who he was saying he doesn't like me categorizing every opponent of Trump as a member of the establishment.
+Well, he doesn't like me categorizing every opponent of Trump as a member of the establishment.

 So I'm looking at it.

-Why who's getting that idea?
+Who's getting that idea?

-You know, I I ran into this last week when I was making the point that one of the threats posed by Trump is that a lot of political professionals, if he wins, and even now, are being shown to be unnecessary.
+You know, I ran into this last week when I was making the point that one of the threats posed by Trump is that a lot of political professionals, if he wins, and even now, are being shown to be unnecessary.

 I mean, Trump's going against every theory that there is about how to win an election.